 - Centripetal networks have a strong centrality where one or several nodes are much more connected that the others.
 They typically have a radial pattern.

-It is rare that a network has a pure centrifugal or centripetal structure.
+A network rarely has a pure centrifugal or centripetal structure.
 Some networks are more centrifugal or centripetal than others.